 Calgary’s biggest drive-by display of Christmas lights (500,000 lightbulbs!) is Lions’ Festival of Lights along 14 St NW, north of 24 Ave).
-While it is possible to see most of the displays from your car, it’s far more fun walking through them.
+While it is possible to see most of the displays from your car, it’s far more fun walking through them – and it’s FREE.
 Park on side streets off of 24 Ave NW, or park at the Confederation Park Golf Course and cross country ski to the lights.
 Read more at Lions’ Festival of Lights.
 (Note: The 2020/2021 season was drive-by only.
 Fingers crossed we can walk through the park in 2021/2022!)

 Airdrie Festival of Lights (Nose Creek Park, Airdrie)

 Get your glow on at Airdrie Festival of Lights!
 For the month of December, Nose Creek Park is lit up with over 800 gorgeous light displays nightly.
 Western Canada’s Largest outdoor walk-through Christmas Light Display also boasts Santa visits (see calendar of events for dates), miniature train rides ($2/ride), carolers, bonfires, skating, and cocoa or apple cider ($2/cup).
-Donations are requested to keep this awesome annual tradition going.
+Admission is free, but donations are requested to keep this awesome annual tradition going.